Bratmon/FREComboRandomizer/Readme.md

 With the Pokemon Emerald / Fire Red Combo Warp Randomizer, you and your party will be able to move seamlessly between Hoenn and Kanto on your very confusing and disjointed adventure.
 The warps are randomized, and any door can go to either game.

-We guarantee all saves are winnable or your money back!
+We guarantee all seeds are winnable or your money back!

 ![Illustration](https://user-images.githubusercontent.com/7422646/219937320-9ed8c3e0-07a0-4a4b-9668-a0c84957d349.png)